The high-profile collapse of crypto exchange FTX has reportedly triggered a mass exodus from Silvergate, a crypto-friendly bank.

 Silvergate, which became a publicly traded company in 2019, is known for serving crypto firms, handling their virtual assets and operating a platform that links traders to crypto exchanges.

 During the time of FTX’s collapse, Silvergate held about $1 billion worth of assets that belonged to FTX and other firms affiliated with it, according to the report.

 The report also finds that Silvergate sold off most of its traditional banking operations to focus on the crypto industry.
 Silvergate isn’t structured like other banks and thus was able to survive the massive outflow of funds.

 Though the markets have been turbulent, Silvergate told The Wall Street Journal that it still believes in cryptocurrencies.

 “While Silvergate is taking decisive action to navigate the current environment, its mission has not changed.
-Silvergate believes in the digital asset industry.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Silvergate believes in the digital asset industry.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action